 The EHCP includes a detailed annual support plan/action plan.
-This plan sets out the goals for the pupil for the next year, and the activities that everyone supporting the child will put in place to support them.
+This plan sets out the goals for the pupil for the next year, and the activities that everyone supporting the child will put in place to support them

-The following table shows the number of pupils with SEN in the school in October 2020 and the type of tools we use to plan SEN provision:
+The following table shows the number of pupils with SEN in the school in September 2024 and the type of tools we use to plan SEN provision:

 SEN Planning Tool Number of pupils

-Provision Mapping Constantly changing
+Provision Mapping 69 pupils

-Pupil Passport 16
+Pupil Passport 33 pupils

-SEND Support Plan 20
+SEND Support Plan 26 pupils

-Education Health and Care Plans (EHCP) 7
+Education Health and Care Plans (EHCP) 10 pupils

-a) How does the school evaluate the effectiveness of its provision for SEN?
+4. How does the school evaluate the effectiveness of its provision for SEN?